7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 // { id: number; name: string; email: string }

-This question reveals whether you understand how generic constraints interact with type inference:
+These questions reveal whether you understand how generic constraints interact with type inference.

 function getProperty<T, K extends keyof T>(obj: T, key: K): T[K] {